glouppe/info8010-deep-learning/lecture9.md

 ## Case 2

-We have three different types of images to classify, cat, dog, and cow, where only cat images are noisy.
+We have three different types of images to classify, cat, dog, and cow, some of which may be noisy due to the limitations of the acquisition instrument.

 <br>
 .center.width-90[![](figures/lec9/model-uncertainty2.png)]